emartineznunez/AutoMeKin/docs/other.md

 torsion no
 The default value is yes.

-### c) Fragmentation
+## Fragmentation

-### The fragmentation patterns and breakdown curves can be modelled using the script amk_frag.sh.
-This

-script provides a workflow to iteratively discover fragmentation pathways not only the parent molecule but also for the fragments resulting from the primary fragmentation.
+The fragmentation patterns and breakdown curves can be modelled using the script amk_frag.sh.
+This script provides a workflow to iteratively discover fragmentation pathways not only the parent molecule but also for the fragments resulting from the primary fragmentation.
 Usage:

 nohup amk_frag.sh > amk_frag.log 2>&1 &